 Favourable prospects for 2014 cereal crop production

-The 2013 cereal production was estimated at about 21.5 million tonnes.
-At this level, the crop was about 5 percent lower than in 2012 and about the same as the five-year average.
 Efforts are underway to increase water and land productivity as well as to utilize drought-tolerant higher yielding varieties.
 Streamlining post-harvest handling, transportation and storage will also result in higher production.
-High Government procurement prices in 2013/14, EGP 420/ardeb (USD 400/tonne), are also encouraging additional plantings.
-Nevertheless, high transportation costs are preventing some farmers from delivering to the Government.
+High Government procurement prices, at EGP 420/ardeb (USD 400/tonne) since 2013/14 season, are also encouraging additional plantings.
 The Principal Bank for Development and Agricultural Credit is starting a programme to finance agricultural co-operatives to allow them to access funding before the wheat supply season.
 The upcoming cropping season can be challenged by high prices of fuel and fertilizer as a result of the subsidy reform of July 2014 (described in the inflation section).
 Fertilizer prices were scheduled to increase by 50 percent, creating discontent among farmers.

 Cereal import requirements forecast at average levels

 Egypt remains the world’s largest wheat importer.
-Accordingly, cereal import requirements in the next 2014/15 marketing year (July/June) are forecast at about 18.2 million tonnes, about 5 percent higher than the previous year and almost 10 percent higher than the five-year average.
-Wheat imports for the just ending 2013/14 marketing year are estimated at 17.4 million tonnes, about 22 percent and 8 percent, respectively higher than the previous year and the average.
-Available trade data indicate that until March 2014, 8.2 million tonnes of wheat was imported.
+Accordingly, cereal import requirements in the next 2014/15 marketing year (July/June) are forecast at about 17.4 million tonnes, about 8 percent lower than the previous year and 3 percent higher than the five-year average.
+Wheat imports for the 2014/15 marketing year are estimated at 10 million tonnes, about the same as the previous year and the average.

-According to UNHCR, as of June 2014, there were 137 000 registered Syrian refugees in Egypt.
+According to UNHCR, as of late October 2014, there were 140 000 registered Syrian refugees in Egypt.
 In response, WFP is planning to assist 76 000 beneficiaries by December 2014.